A Room with a View (1985 film): Plot

-In 1907 a young Englishwoman, Lucy Honeychurch, and her much older cousin and chaperone, Charlotte Bartlett, stay at the Pensione Bertolini while on holiday in Florence.
-They are disappointed that their rooms lack a view of the River Arno as promised.
-At dinner they meet other English guests: the Reverend Mr. Beebe; two elderly spinster sisters, the Misses Alan; romance author Eleanor Lavish; the freethinking Mr. Emerson; and his quiet, handsome son George.
+In 1907, a young Englishwoman, Lucy Honeychurch, and her much older cousin and chaperone, Charlotte Bartlett, stay at the Pensione Bertolini while on holiday in Florence.
+They are disappointed that their rooms do not have a view of the River Arno, as promised.
+At dinner, they meet other English guests: the Reverend Mr. Beebe; two elderly spinster sisters, the Misses Alan; romance author Eleanor Lavish; the freethinking Mr. Emerson; and his quiet, handsome son George.

 Learning about Charlotte and Lucy's disappointment at not having a view of the river, Mr. Emerson and George offer to exchange rooms, though Charlotte considers the suggestion indelicate.
-Mr. Beebe mediates and the switch is made.
+Mr. Beebe mediates, and the switch is made.
 While touring the Piazza della Signoria the next day, Lucy witnesses a local man being brutally stabbed and killed.
-She faints but George Emerson appears and comes to her aid.
+She faints, but George appears and comes to her aid.
 When Lucy has recovered, the two have a brief but unchaperoned discussion before returning to the pensione.

-Later Charlotte, Lucy and the Emersons join other British tourists for a day trip to the Fiesole countryside.
+Later, Charlotte, Lucy and the Emersons join other British tourists for a day trip to the Fiesole countryside.
 The carriage driver canoodles with his girlfriend, sitting beside him, which upsets Reverend Eager, who insists the girlfriend get off the carriage in the middle of the countryside.
 Wishing to engage in gossip unsuitable for Lucy, Charlotte and Miss Lavish encourage her to go for a walk; Lucy goes looking for Mr. Beebe.
 The Italian driver, possibly misunderstanding Lucy's awkward Italian or possibly mischievously playing Cupid, instead leads her to where George Emerson is admiring the view from a hillside.
 Seeing Lucy across a poppy field, he suddenly embraces and passionately kisses her.
 Charlotte appears and intervenes.
 Worried that Lucy's mother will consider her an inadequate chaperone, Charlotte swears Lucy to secrecy and cuts their trip short.